 I have new appreciation for animal photographers, as getting photos of the quick-moving dolphins in action was difficult.
 My reflexes weren’t fast enough and frankly I was awe-struck seeing dolphins in their natural environment.

 On the way back to the harbor, we stopped at Isla Damas, the only island that allows tourists.
 We hiked around the island, enjoyed the beaches, and admired the unique Chilean vegetation.

 Chile’s National Forest Service manages admissions and protects the reserve.
 To safeguard the island’s ecosystem, tours are limited and only permitted at certain times of day.
 Before heading back to Las Serena, we had late lunch at a local restaurant along the coast.
 To add to the day’s incredible animal sightings, we spotted a few guanacos and a family of grey foxes in the coastal bush.
-The outing was a satisfying, wonderful experience!
+The outing was a satisfying experience!